forbe/tun2http/Readme.md

     Applications that are not selected behave the same as when not using VPN.
     In addition, if none of them are selected, communication of all applications will go through VPN.

+* Clear all selection
+  * Clear all selections of Allowed / Disallowed application list.

 ### Settings Search

 ![Menu Settings](images/Menu-Settings-Search.png) / ![Menu Settings](images/Menu-Settings-SortBy.png)